-PH 111, 112, and 113 - Physics I, II, and III BIO 101 - Essential Biology (or higher-level BIO course) CHEM 111 - General Chemistry I 4 additional credit hours in Physical or Life Sciences 12 hrs.
-4 hrs.
-4 hrs.
-4 hrs.
-CSSE 120 - Introduction to Software Development CSSE 220 - Object-Oriented Software Development MA 332 - Introduction to Computational Science - may be taken instead of CSSE 220 but then MA 332 cannot be counted towards the 63 hours of mathematics coursework 4 hrs.
-4 hrs.
-200 level or above non-mathematics coursework, approved by the major advisor, in areas of science, engineering, or economics in which 12 credit hours constitute a coherent set of three courses representing a specific area of technical depth and 12 credit hours represent technical breadth.
+4 additional credit hours in Physical or Life Sciences 4 hrs.
+CSSE 120 - Introduction to Software Development 4 hrs.
+CSSE 220 - Object-Oriented Software Development 4 hrs.
+MA 332 - Introduction to Computational Science - may be taken instead of CSSE 220 but then MA 332 cannot be counted towards the 63 hours of mathematics coursework 200 level or above coursework, approved by the major advisor, in areas of science, engineering, or economics in which 12 credit hours constitute a coherent set of three courses representing a specific area of technical depth and 12 credit hours represent technical breadth.
+Coursework in mathematics and biomathematics is not allowed.
 24 hrs.
-CLSK 100 - College and Life Skills 1 hr.
+CLSK 100 - College and Life Skills MA 200 - Career Preparation (primary major only) 1 hr.
+1 hr.